julianofischer/julianofischer.github.io/_posts/2015-10-14-the-standard-events-reader.md

 Hi all, how are you?

-The [last post](/converting-rollernet-to-one-standard-events-reader) was dedicated to show a way to convert the raw data provided by [Rollernet dataset](http://crawdad.org/upmc/rollernet/20090202/) into a format which can be read by [ONE simulator](https://www.netlab.tkk.fi/tutkimus/dtn/theone/).
+The [latest post](/converting-rollernet-to-one-standard-events-reader) was dedicated to show a way to convert the raw data provided by [Rollernet dataset](http://crawdad.org/upmc/rollernet/20090202/) into a format which can be read by [ONE simulator](https://www.netlab.tkk.fi/tutkimus/dtn/theone/).
 In this post, this standard format will be shown in more detail.

 ONE simulator provides a class which read external events for a standard format.
 This class is named **StandardEventsReader** and is located into *input* package.
 According to [documentation](https://www.netlab.tkk.fi/tutkimus/dtn/theone/javadoc/input/StandardEventsReader.html) the syntax for this standard format has the following general syntax: